-The time necessary to build each Pygmy kit varies, but on average our kits take on aproximately 80-100 hours to construct.
-With curing times, most folks build their boat kit over a 6 to 8 week period.
+The time necessary to build each Pygmy kit varies, but on average our kits take aproximately 80-100 hours to construct.
+With curing times, our kits can be assembled in a 6-8 week period.

 Pygmy ships System Three Epoxy.
 We chose this particular epoxy after thorough testing of several different brands.
 When working with epoxy, mix it in small amounts, never more than 6 oz. at a time.
 Mixing in smaller amounts saves you from having to throw away too much hardened epoxy.
 Epoxy generates heat as it cures.
 If you mix 10oz. of epoxy and leave it in a measuring cup for 10 minutes it will generate so much heat that it will start to boil.
 Proper mixture of epoxy is two parts resin to one part hardener.
 We provide handy measuring pumps for that purpose.